Wie erkenne ich ein gutes Nassfutter?

 What really helps against tartar?

-✔ Raw bones (e.g. beef breastbone)
+✔ Raw bones (e.g., beef brisket)

-✔ Regular brushing with a dog toothbrush
+✔ Regular teeth brushing with a dog toothbrush

-Interpret analysis values correctly
+Interpreting analytical values correctly

 📌 Crude fiber content: 0.5–1.5% is good – too much indicates too many plant-based ingredients.

-Conclusion: How to recognize a good wet food
+Conclusion: How to recognize good wet food

-Open declaration – you should know exactly what is included.
+Open declaration – You should know exactly what is included.

 Little to no grain – no unnecessary fillers.